NotJustEspo/NotJustEspo/README.md

 - :chart_with_upwards_trend: I'm engaged in data analytics using Python and SQL.

-- :mailbox: How to reach me: notjustespo@yandex.ru
+- How to reach me: notjustespo@yandex.ru

 -----
 ### Languages and tools :